pebble/clay/README.md

 When initializing Clay in your `app.js`, you can optionally provide a function that will be copied and run on the generated config page. **IMPORTANT:** This function is injected by running `.toString()` on it.
 If you are making use of `require` or any other dynamic features, they will not work.
 You must make sure that everything the function needs to execute is available in the function body itself.

 This function, when injected into the config page will be run with `ClayConfig` as its context (`this`), and **Minified** as its first parameter.
 Read below for more information on **Minified**

+Make sure to always wait for the config page to be built before manipulating items.
+You do this by registering a handler for the `Clay.EVENTS.AFTER_BUILD` event (see below).

 #### Example